FrendsPlatform/FrendsTemplates/Templates/Databases/MicrosoftSQL/Json file from SFTP server to MicrosoftSQL Database Update/long-description.md

 This template does not handle transient errors separately, however the connection to the **SFTP server** and **MicrosoftSQL database** are retried three time before failing.

-The template does not handle any SQL errors that may occur - these will be handled as exceptions.
+The template does not handle any SQL errors that may occur - these will be thrown as exceptions.